 Peace Park Plaza and marina parking lot

 The Peace Park Plaza and the marina parking lot are closed to the public.
-Planned work includes removal of the existing seawall and construction of a new concrete seawall.
+Work to remove the existing seawall and construction of a new concrete seawall is underway.
 Pedestrian access to the marina and the shoreline cruise office will be maintained at all times.

 Projects resulting in a lesser impact